soumas/websitemon/README.md

 ````

 ## notification
-If the setting 'settMailReceiver' is filled with an email address, websitemon will send a notification to this address whenever the HTTP response code is different than 200.
+If the setting 'settMailReceiver' is filled with an email address, websitemon will send a notification to this address whenever the HTTP response code is different than the expected one.
 Corresponding SMTP settings are of course also necessary to be able to send emails.

 - Update the settings "settMailReceiver" and all SMTP-Settings with following command (replace example parameters and newlines before you copy the command into your CLI):
 ````bash